 For me, solving a Rubik’s Cube is not unlike finding solutions to the complex challenges Booz Allen’s clients face.
 There are technical challenges, to be sure, but organizational, leadership, and people challenges exist as well.

 Tony holds a B.S. in electrical engineering from the General Motors Institute (now known as Kettering University) and an M.S. in information systems management from The George Washington University.
-He also completed the senior executives in national and international security program at Harvard University’s Kennedy School of Government, and the board consortium at the University of Chicago Booth School of Business.
+He also completed the senior executives in national and international security program at Harvard University’s Kennedy School of

 What is your strongest character trait?
 To know what one stands for and then working persistently to be true to that.